mwiewior/bdg-sequila/docs/source/function/function.rst

     Time taken: 732 ms

-Genomic itervals are also supported:
+Genomic intervals are also supported:

 .. code-block:: scala